 Extra Credit: There are no extra credit assignments to fulfill the requirements of this course.
 You would not want your physician or airline pilot to not know her field, but instead have attained her credentials via "extra credit," would you?
-Similarly, the grade you earn for this course is an accurate indication of your competence or mastery of the writing and reading abilities that are necessary for the work, and critical thinking skills, that the college-educated person is expected to have.
+Similarly, the grade you earn for this course is an accurate indication of your competence or mastery of the writing and reading abilities that are necessary for the work tasks (and critical thinking skills) that the college-educated person is expected to be able to accomplish.